 In this essay, I'll provide you with a series of resources to help inform your decision-making about career opportunities when it comes to jobs.

 2. There are jobs that students can receive with their BA degree right after graduating from college.
-Here is a list of the most common employment settings along with typical salaries.
 If you want detailed information about finding a job with a bachelor's degree, there are helpful books on the topic in the library, too.

 3. Employment opportunities (and salaries) increase when students receive a graduate degree in psychology.
 Getting into graduate school can feel like a daunting process, but there are many resources out there to give you advice and support.
 Here is a list of web resources that provides tons of information on the topic.
 Remember that our department's faculty can provide you with opportunities and guidance when applying for grad school in psychology, too.

 4. Regardless of your next step, take advantage of Roosevelt's Office of Career Development.
 Click here to go to their website to see all of the services that they offer.
 They have extensive online resources as well as their in-person services to help you prepare your resume, succeed at an interview, find internships/volunteer opportunities to make you more competitive for a job or graduate school, and learn about both employment and graduate school options.

 Here's some final advice in this essay for job seekers.
 First, start looking into your options now rather than later.
 Learning what you need to succeed will inform the choices that you make this semester -- from the courses you take to seeking out additional research or volunteer opportunities.
 This will also allow you to set accurate goals for yourself.
 Second, take the initiative in obtaining information and assistance.
 This involves not only reading the information above and looking for more if you need it, but also speaking with your professors and career development professionals at the university.
 Third, it is okay to be confused.
 Many students are.
 Things typically become clearer along the way as you talk with people and learn about the possibilities.